Professional Massage Therapy Programs

 Overview of the Program

 Our curriculum incorporates holistic health and wellness elements.
 Students learn how to take care of themselves, while learning what can help their future clients.
-Our program goes beyond the basics required by the State of Wisconsin, with the number of massage modalities learned and in depth science classes.
+Our Medical Intensive Track and Certified Kinesiology Taping Practioner Track programs exceed program goes beyond the basics hours required by the State of Wisconsin.
 Our program produces in demand graduates with the skills and knowledge to; direct their future path, communicate with other health care professionals with confidence and have the body mechanics and additional knowledge that can lead to longevity in the field.

 Our 2017 program choices are: